-The nasal gel is to be applied to each nostril twice a day ideally for five days before your surgery date or from when received at the bloods only clinic (BOC).
+The nasal gel is to be applied to each nostril twice a day for five days: two days before your surgery date, on your day of surgery and continuing for two days after.

 It is important that once applied into each nostril, the outside of the nose is massaged well to ensure the treatment is effective.
 You may be able to taste the nasal gel.